BBowdon00/Hydroponic_Monitor/README.md

 - **Go Router Guide**: https://docs.page/csells/go_router

 ## Backend Infrastructure and Data
 The infrastructure behind the Hydroponic Monitor app consists of a distributed network of hardware devices, MQTT message broker, and InfluxDB time-series database that work together to provide real-time monitoring and control capabilities.
+The app will subscribe and wait for MQTT messages.
+It will update the sensor and actuator/device tiles with the latest data received.
+It will only interface with Influxdb for historical data and chart making.
+All other data comes from the MQTT subscriptions & message payloads.
+It will be common that this app is not connected to the servers and thus must gracefully handle disconnection states from the MQTT and influxdb services, while updating appropriately when re-connected.

 ### Hardware Architecture